-Men’s Advice Line is a confidential helpline for male victims of domestic abuse and the frontline workers supporting male victims.
+Men’s Advice Line is a confidential helpline for men experiencing domestic abuse and frontline workers supporting male victims.
 Over the years we’ve helped thousands of men of every sexuality and in every kind of relationship.
-Our advisors offer practical advice and emotional support to men who experience abuse, and signpost to other vital services that help keep them and their children safe.
+Our advisors offer practical advice and emotional support, and signpost to vital services to help keep victims and their children safe.